egradman/tumulthype-backbone/README.md

       console.log("error in documentLoaded", e);
     }

-* in each additional scene, you should have the following onSceneLoad
+In each additional scene, you should have the following onSceneLoad

     try {
       HypeView.animationSceneLoad(hypeDocument);